nomiddlename/jscheckstyle/README.md

 # Purpose
 A command-line tool for analysing javascript source, providing measurements of function length, number of arguments, and cyclomatic complexity.

+NOTE: jshint now does most of these checks, http://www.elijahmanor.com/2012/09/control-complexity-of-your-javascript.html so you may not need this any more.
+Use jshint instead, it checks for a whole load of other things as well.

 ## Installation
     npm install jscheckstyle